Elizabeth of Russia: Reign

-Elizabeth crowned herself Empress in the Dormition Cathedral on 25 April 1742 (O.S.), which would become standard for all emperors of Russia until 1896.
+Elizabeth crowned herself Empress in the Dormition Cathedral on 25 April 1742 (O.S.) in Moscow Kreml, which would become standard for all emperors of Russia until 1896.
 At the age of thirty-three, with relatively little political experience, she found herself at the head of a great empire at one of the most critical periods of its existence.
 Her proclamation explained that the preceding reigns had led Russia to ruin: "The Russian people have been groaning under the enemies of the Christian faith, but she has delivered them from the degrading foreign oppression."

 Russia had been under the domination of German advisers, so Elizabeth exiled the most unpopular of them, including Andrey Osterman and Burkhard Christoph von Münnich.
 She passed down several pieces of legislation that undid much of the work her father had done to limit the power of the church.

 With all her shortcomings (documents often waited months for her signature), Elizabeth had inherited her father's genius for government.
 Her usually keen judgement and her diplomatic tact again and again recalled Peter the Great.
 What sometimes appeared as irresolution and procrastination was most often a wise suspension of judgement under exceptionally difficult circumstances.
 From the Russian point of view, her greatness as a stateswoman consisted of her steady appreciation of national interests and her determination to promote them against all obstacles.